The equivalence between rational G-sheaves and rational G-Mackey functors for profinite G: Mackey functors and sheaves

 In the case of finite groups, another common example is the fixed point Mackey functor.
 A profinite analogue exists, but one needs to be more careful over the action of $G$ on a $\bQ$-module.

 \begin{definition} A rational \textbf{discrete} $G$-module $M$ is a $\bQ$-module such that

 \end{definition} The definition is equivalent to the statement that any $m \in M$ is stabilised by an open subgroup of $G$.
-If we give a rational $G$-module $M$ the discrete topology, then the action of $M$ on $G$ is continuous if and only if $M$ is discrete.
+If we give a rational $G$-module $M$ the discrete topology, then the action of $G$ on $M$ is continuous if and only if $M$ is discrete in the preceding sense.

 \begin{example} Given $M$ a discrete $G$-module, there is a Mackey functor which at an open subgroup $H \leqslant G$ takes value $M^H$.

-The restriction maps are inclusion of fixed points and the induction maps are given by coset orbits (which are finite as the subgroups are open). \end{example}
+The restriction maps are inclusion of fixed points and the conjugation maps are given by left multiplication.
+The induction map from $K$ to $H$ is given by summing over the action of a left transversal of $K$ in $H$ (which is finite as the subgroups are open). \end{example}

-\begin{example} The rational Burnside ring $\burnsidering(G)$ of profinite group $G$ defines a rational Mackey functor.
-For $H$ an open subgroup of $G$, the ring $\burnsidering(H)$ is the rational Grothendieck ring of finite $H$-sets (that is, a finite discrete topological space with a continuous action of $H$).
+\begin{example} The rational Burnside ring $\burnsidering(G)$ of a profinite group $G$ defines a rational Mackey functor.
+For $H$ an open subgroup of $G$, the ring $\burnsidering(H)$ is the rational Grothendieck ring of finite $H$-sets (that is, finite discrete topological spaces with a continuous action of $H$).
 The multiplication is given by the product of $H$-sets.

 Restriction and induction between $\burnsidering(H)$ and $\burnsidering(K)$ are given by the usual restriction and induction of sets with group actions.
-Moreover, the restriction maps are maps of rings. \end{example}
+Moreover, the restriction maps are maps of rings.
+Conjugation is induced from precomposition with the conjugation homomorphism of groups. \end{example}

 Given a $G$-Mackey functor $M$, we can define an action of the Burnside ring $\burnsidering(H)$ on the abelian group $M(H)$ by

 and extending linearly from the additive basis for $\burnsidering(H)$ given by $H/K$ for open subgroups $K$ of $H$.
 The Mackey axiom implies that this action is compatible with the multiplication of $\burnsidering(H)$, so that $M(H)$ is a module over $\burnsidering(H)$.
 Moreover, the following square commutes.